gbdev/database/CONTRIBUTING.md

-# CONTRIBUTE
+# Contributing

 ## Write a scraper

-The most useful thing you can do in this repository is to create a scraper that takes one of the [sources](https://github.com/gbdev/database/issues?q=is%3Aissue+is%3Aopen+label%3Asource) full of Game Boy homebrews and spits out a valid folder structure like the one we have in this repository (`entries/` folder).
+The most useful thing you can do in this repository is to create a scraper that takes one of the [sources](https://github.com/gbdev/database/issues?q=is%3Aissue+is%3Aopen+label%3Asource), websites listing Game Boy homebrews and spits out valid folders to add in this repository (`entries/` folder).

 Take a look to the scrapers we already made in the `scrapers` folder.

-## Manually add entries
+## Add a game

-Start by forking this repository and cloning your fork locally.
+To add an entry, start by forking this repository and cloning your fork locally.

 ### 1. Decide the game `slug`

 Decide a "slug" for the game you are adding.
 It's like an username: short, no spaces, special characters, or punctuation other than hyphens and underscores.
 It may start with a letter or digit.

-> If the game is called "Super Roto Land I: Tales from the Dumper", a good slug would be `super-roto-land-1`.
+> If the game is called "Super Roto Land I: Tales from the Dumper", a good slug could be `super-roto-land-1`.

 ### 2. Create the game folder and add the related files

-Add the decided game slug in the `gamesList.json` file and create, in the `entries` directory, a folder with the slug as name.
+Add the decided game slug at the end of `gamesList.json` file and create, in the `entries` directory, a folder with the slug as name.

 > E.g. `gamesList.json` will now contain `"super-roto-land-1` as element, and we created a folder named `super-roto-land-1` in `entries/`